osrn/lazy-ledger/README.md

 [^4]: `.local/share/solar-core/{mainnet|testnet}/lazy-ledger.sqlite`

 ### Voter protection
-Plugin employs a protection mechanism against malicious bots - which make a roundtrip of votes &| funds among several addresses within the round - by looking ahead one forging cycle and reducing the valid votes of the offending addresses for the last block as per their actions.
+Plugin employs a protection mechanism against malicious bots (those making a roundtrip of votes &| funds among several addresses within the round) by looking ahead one forging cycle and reducing the valid votes of the offending addresses for the last block as per their actions.
 Consequently last block allocation distribution recalculated to the benefit of all stakeholders.

-Offending address votes are recalculated only when voting percentage is reduced or an outbound transfer is made.
-No action taken if vote percent increases or funds received.
+Offending address votes are recalculated only when:
+1. voting percentage is reduced
+2. an outbound transfer is made

+No action taken if **vote percent increases** or **funds received** or the **allocation for that block is already in transaction pool**.

 ## Installation
 ```bash